MenacingMecha/godot-psx-style-demo/README.md

 ## Changes from v1.x

+### Major version change
+This version is for Godot 4.x only.
+Please refer to the v1.x branch for Godot 3.x support.

 ### Fog

 Godot 4.0 changed how environmental fog worked, the key part being the removal of the "start distance" and "end distance" properties.